cnapy-org/users-guide/manuscript.md

 ### CNApy main program

-There are three ways to install CNApy itself:
+There are 4 alternative ways to install CNApy:

-1. As the easiest way only under Windows, you can use the .exe installer attached to the assets at the bottom of [CNApy's latest release](https://github.com/cnapy-org/CNApy/releases/latest).
-2. Under any operating system, you can install CNApy as a conda package as described in section [Install CNApy as conda package](https://github.com/cnapy-org/CNApy#install-cnapy-as-conda-package).
+1. The easiest way for any user to install CNApy is by downloading its installer, which is provided for Windows, Linux and MacOS, see [Using CNApy installer](https://github.com/cnapy-org/CNApy#using-cnapy-installer) for more.
+2. If you already have installed Python 3.10 (no other version) on your system, you can install CNApy simply through ```pip install cnapy``` in your console.
+Afterwards, you can start CNApy's GUI by running either ```cnapy``` or, if this doesn't work, ```python -m cnapy``` where "python" must call your Python 3.10 installation.
+3. If you already use conda or mamba (for mamba, just change the "conda" command to "mamba"), you can create a CNApy environment named ```cnapy-1.2.2``` as follows: 1) Run ```conda create --name cnapy-1.2.2 python=3.10 pip openjdk -c conda-forge```, 2) run ```conda activate cnapy-1.2.2```, 3) run ```pip install cnapy```.
+Then, you can start CNApy in the cnapy-1.2.2 conda environment by running either ```cnapy``` or, if this doesn't work, ```python -m cnapy```.
+Note that the [cnapy conda package](https://anaconda.org/cnapy/cnapy) is currently *not* being updated due to licensing uncertainties.
-3. If you want to clone and/or develop CNApy, follow the instruction in section [Setup the CNApy development environment](https://github.com/cnapy-org/CNApy#setup-the-cnapy-development-environment).
+4. If you want to develop CNApy, follow the instruction for the cloning and setup of the CNApy repository using git and conda or mamba in section [Setup the CNApy development environment](https://github.com/cnapy-org/CNApy#setup-the-cnapy-development-environment).

-**NOTE: After CNApy's installation, it is recommended to download the [CNApy example projects](https://github.com/cnapy-org/CNApy-projects) (including interactive maps of models such as [ECC2](https://www.nature.com/articles/srep39647), [*i*ML1515](https://www.nature.com/articles/nbt.3956) and many more) by starting CNApy and clicking on "Download CNApy example projects..." in the "Projects" menu entry.**
+*Note*: After CNApy's installation, it is recommended to download the [CNApy example projects](https://github.com/cnapy-org/CNApy-projects) (including interactive maps of models such as [ECC2](https://www.nature.com/articles/srep39647), [*i*ML1515](https://www.nature.com/articles/nbt.3956) and many more) by starting CNApy and clicking on "Download CNApy example projects..." in the "Projects" menu entry or by following the first start-up instructions.

 ### Installing additional solvers (optional)

-CNApy itself is already packaged and installed with the open source linear programming solver [GLPK](https://www.gnu.org/software/glpk/) which is fast enough for calculations with small models and which is not restricted in the possible number of variables.
+CNApy itself is already packaged and installed with the open source linear programming solver [GLPK](https://www.gnu.org/software/glpk/) which is fast enough for simple calculations with small models and which is not restricted in the possible number of variables.

+For strain design and thermodyanmic calculations, you can also use the free and open-source solver [SCIP](https://www.scipopt.org/) which is much faster than GLPK but still often much slower than IBM CPLEX and Gurobi (see next paragraph).
+You can install SCIP by following the instructions [on its website](https://www.scipopt.org/index.php#download).

-In addition, CNApy is also pre-packaged with the Community editions of the much more powerful commercial solvers [IBM CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio) and [Gurobi](https://www.gurobi.com/).
+In addition, CNApy comes pre-packaged with the Community editions of the much faster commercial solvers [IBM CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio) and [Gurobi](https://www.gurobi.com/).
 These community editions can only run with models up to 1000 variables.
 In order to use one of these solvers with models which contain more variables, the *full versions* of either two of these solvers have to be installed and connected to CNApy.
+You can obtain these full versions from CPLEX's and Gurobi's web sites, respectively.
-In order to help you with this process, CNApy contains a wizard which explains the process in detail and which takes over some of the neccessary tasks.
-You can find the wizards under the "Config" menu entry.
+In order to help you with the installation of the full versions, CNApy contains a wizard which explains the process in detail and which takes over some of the neccessary tasks.
+You can find these wizards under the "Config" menu entry.
+Click on the wizard menu entry, and follow the wizard's detailed instructions.

-For strain design and thermodyanmic calculations, you can also use the free and open-source solver [SCIP](https://www.scipopt.org/) which is much faster than GLPK but still often much slower than IBM CPLEX and Gurobi.
-You can install SCIP according to the instructions [on its website](https://www.scipopt.org/index.php#download).

 ## Configuration